-Now for the disadvantages: If you are under the age of 59 ½, you will be charged a 10 percent early-withdrawal fee.
-So, right off the bat, you lose 10 percent of the money you take out.
+Now for the disadvantages: If you are under the age of 59 ½, you will be charged a 10% early-withdrawal fee.
+So, right off the bat, you lose 10% of the money you take out.

 But that is not all an early withdrawal will cost you.
 The withdrawal is considered income, so you will pay federal and state taxes on the amount withdrawn.

-The option that is best for you depends on what your goals are, and which downsides you are willing to deal with, because both options have downsides.
+The option that is best for you depends on what your goals are and which downsides you are willing to deal with, as both options have downsides.

 The biggest downside of 401(k) loans is that they have to be paid back.
 The biggest downside of 401(k) withdrawals is that you will take a massive tax hit.
 If your top priority is to prevent losing a lot of money, then you should consider going with the 401(k) loan.